Safety data sheet knowledge base – Label elements of the safety data sheet

 - Where applicable, hazard pictograms

-- Where applicable, signal words (Danger or Warning)
+- Where applicable, the signal word (“Danger” or “Warning”)

 - Where applicable, hazard statements (H statements)

-- Where applicable, the appropriate precautionary statements (P statements)
+- Where applicable, appropriate precautionary statements (P statements)

-Label elements resulting from the requirements provided for in other Community acts shall be placed in the section for supplemental information on the label.
+Label elements resulting from requirements laid down in other EU legislation shall be placed in the supplemental information section of the label.

 Language of the label

-Suppliers may use more languages on their labels than those required by the Member States, provided that the same details appear in all languages used.
+Suppliers may use more languages on their labels than those required by the Member States, provided that the same information appears in all languages used.

 Offered services